Group-invariant solutions of a nonlinear acoustics model: Introduction

-Using the complete classification of two-dimensional subalgebras of the symmetry algebra of this equation recently proposed in ~\cite{zabol08}, all similarity reductions of this equation to ODEs are obtained.
-These ODEs have the advantage of being much easier to solve compared the $(1+1)$-dimensional models obtained in similarity reductions by one-dimensional subalgebras, and thus new exact similarity solutions are obtained, and some of their properties are discussed.
-It is shown in particular that all nonlinear reduced ODEs are non linearizable.
+In this paper, we consider the $(2+1)$-dimensional version of the ZK equation given by \eqref{eq:zk}, and using the complete classification of two-dimensional subalgebras of the symmetry algebra of this equation proposed in ~\cite{zabol08}, all similarity reductions to ODEs are obtained.
+These ODEs have the advantage of being much easier to solve compared to the $(1+1)$-dimensional models obtained in similarity reductions by one-dimensional subalgebras, and thus new exact similarity solutions are obtained, and some of their properties are discussed.
+It is shown in particular that all nonlinear reduced ODEs are essentially non linearizable.
+Because of their importance in underwater acoustics, in medicine, and in other industries, bounded sound beams solutions of the ZK equation are also exhibited.
+For the sake of completeness, we also include reductions to $(1+1)$-dimensional models of the equation based on the classification of one-dimensional subalgebras of the ZK symmetry algebra, already obtained in \cite{zabol08}.